mtousif2303/E-commerce-Event-Driven-Data-Pipeline/README.md

 Project Overview

 This project implements a production-grade, event-driven data pipeline for an e-commerce platform using Databricks and Delta Lake.
-The pipeline processes data from multiple business domains, ensures high data quality, maintains historical changes, and delivers analytics-ready datasets for business intelligence.
+The pipeline processes data from multiple business domains, ensures high data quality, maintains historical changes, and delivers analytics-ready datasets for business intelligence.an **industrial-grade, event-driven data pipeline** for an e-commerce platform.
+It is designed to ingest, validate, enrich, and analyze data from multiple business domains using modern **lakehouse architecture** principles.

+The pipeline is **scalable, fault-tolerant, and production-ready**, leveraging Databricks-native services for orchestration, storage, and analytics.

 The solution follows modern data engineering best practices, including schema enforcement, data validation, SCD Type 2 handling, automated orchestration, and monitoring.
 <img width="3058" height="1630" alt="image" src="https://github.com/user-attachments/assets/36ef7464-28e1-4b71-8d06-80e9cc2fdd91" />

 # E-commerce Event-Driven Data Pipeline

-## 📌 Project Overview
-This project demonstrates an **industrial-grade, event-driven data pipeline** for an e-commerce platform.
-It is designed to ingest, validate, enrich, and analyze data from multiple business domains using modern **lakehouse architecture** principles.

-The pipeline is **scalable, fault-tolerant, and production-ready**, leveraging Databricks-native services for orchestration, storage, and analytics.

 ---

 ## 🛠️ Tech Stack